isomerpages/moe-kentridgesec/_direct-school-admission-2023/DSA Sports and Games (Basketball).md

   <tr>
     <td>Performance Tasks</td>
     <td>1.
 Shortlisted applicants will be invited for an in-person trial.
-2. The STEM (Computational Thinking Skills) trial will consist of the following: Block-based Programming Assessment Computational Thinking Skills Assessment 3.
+2. The STEM (Computational Thinking Skills) trial will consist of the following: <ul><li>Block-based Programming Assessment</li><li>Computational Thinking Skills Assessment</li></ul>3.
 Each applicant will be assessed by a panel of teachers with a set of rubrics.
 The set of assessment rubrics is the same for all applicants.</td>
   </tr>

   <tr>